Civil Engineering (CE)

 CE 4450.
 Introduction to Geo-environmental Engineering.
 3 Credits.

 Characterization of soils and wastes, engineering properties of soils and geo-synthetics, fundamental concepts of fate and transport of contaminants, common practice in design and construction of waste containment systems, current methods for remediation of contaminated groundwater and soils.
-Prerequisites: CE 3520, CE 4410.
+Prerequisites: CE 3520 and CE 4410.
 (Spring, Every Year).

 CE 4530.
 Environmental Engineering II: Water Supply and Pollution Control.
 3 Credits.